 Topical Treatments:

 You can also try using a natural shampoo or cream, which can help to fade the pigmentation over time.
-PawPurity Intensive Nourishing Shampoo has antiseptic and anti-inflammatory properties, which are beneficial for treating hyperpigmentation issues in dogs and puppies.
-With ingredients like Yucca root, nettle leaf, aloe vera, and red clover, this shampoo will help a lot with many different skin issues of your pooch from dryness to fungal problems.
+PawPurity Intensive Nourishing Shampoo has antiseptic and anti-inflammatory properties, which are effective in eliminating hyperpigmentation in dogs and puppies.
+It’s an olive-oil base with 26 plants including aloe vera, nettle, mullein extract, rosemary extract and, colloidal silver.
+It has a mild lemongrass and frankincense scent.
+Click here for a full list of ingredients.

 Laser Therapy